drashland/drash/serve_typescript/README.md

 ## Tutorial: Writing Front-end TypeScript

-This tutorial teaches you how to write front-end TypeScript, which gets compiled into JavaScript during server creation (compile time).
+This tutorial teaches you how to write front-end TypeScript, which gets compiled into JavaScript during server creation.

 ### Folder Structure End State